The Senate secretariat

 Outcome and program structure

-In order to achieve its outcome, the department’s objectives, set out in its corporate plan, are to:
+In order to achieve its outcome, the department’s objectives are to:

 - continue to develop expertise in the constitutional and procedural bases of the Senate and its committees